Reimagining Personal Growth App Onboarding

 Users were more inclined to rate and pay for the app after they had a chance to use it

-Recommendations based on findings
+actionable recommendations based on our findings

 rec 1: Providing a walktrough